Public transport

 We recommend making a few stops on the way from Bled to Kranjska Gora.
 If you love mountain scenery and doing some outdoor sports, we recommend stopping at the following beautiful alpine towns.

 Note that for all those directions, you should transfer between two buses at one time.
 First, you take the bus from your station in Lake Bled and change to another bus in Lesce ŽP, at the opposite bus station.
 The local buses are frequent, departing approximately every hour.
-For more information, check the bus timetables on the Arriva website
+For more information, check the bus timetables on the Arriva website.

 When getting off the bus here, go across the road and follow it down through the bridge over the Sava Dolinka river.
 You will find yourself in the small town of Mojstrana, a cradle of mountaineering in Slovenia.
 You can visit The Slovenian Alpine Museum there, and you can also challenge yourself by climbing a via ferrata route.
-There are two routes next to the Museum: the blue route is easy and the red route is intermediate.
+There are two routes next to the Museum: the blue route is easy, and the red route is intermediate.
 You can rent all the necessary equipment in our office or join a Triglav Fairytale Route to reach the top of this famous Grančišče rock.

-In order to keep nature intact, there is a free shuttle bus that will safely take you from the Mojstrana bus stop to the Peričnik waterfall all the way to Aljaž mountain hut in Vrata Valley.
+In order to keep nature intact, there is a free shuttle bus that will safely take you from the Mojstrana bus stop to the Peričnik waterfall and all the way to Aljaž mountain hut in Vrata Valley.

 This is the bus stop where you get off the bus if you would like to visit a beautiful, refreshing canyon called Hvadnik.
 But the only way to experience it is by climbing it through a via ferrata route.
 If you don’t have your own harness, lanyard, and helmet, you can rent a high-quality via ferrata set in our office.
 From the bus station to the beginning of the path, there is only 10 minutes of walking.
 You can also choose to join us on a guided Via Ferrata Hvadnik tour.